nathanwbailey/etinynet-implementation-pytorch/README.md

 * EtinyNet.py - EtinyNet Network
 * train_test.py - Functions to train and test EtinyNet
 * etinynet_depthwise_layers.py - Building Blocks for EtinyNet

+### Requirements

+All pip packages needed can be found in requirements.txt Additionally the early-stopping-pytorch module was used (https://github.com/Bjarten/early-stopping-pytorch)